kitanata/TourneyMan/README.md

 It is built in partnership with Catan Studios (publishers of the wildly popular Catan board game).

+**This project is in active development, and is NOT ready for production usage.**

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: